Enzzza/powershell-enable-winfeature/README.md

 <p>If you are using Docker and Virtual Machine on Windows 10 you noticed you can't use both at same time.
-In my case if i want to use Docker i need to enable *Virtual Machine Feature*, and if i want to use VMware/Virtual Box i need to disable that feature.</p>
+In my case if i want to use Docker i need to enable <em>Virtual Machine Feature</em>, and if i want to use VMware/Virtual Box i need to disable that feature.</p>
 </br>